brenneradam/final_project_5001/README.md

 Given the results of each hand (and the decisions that were made along the way), the program will inform the user how much money they won / lost, and will provide them with their updated wallet amount after each hand.

 ## Guide
-How do we run your project?
-What should we do to see it in action? - Note this isn't installing, this is actual use of the project..
-If it is a website, you can point towards the gui, use screenshots, etc talking about features.

 When the program begins, you will be presented with a welcome message and a reserved line for user input.